-(2) Amounts include 401(k) matching contributions and disability and insurance coverage benefits for each Named Executive Officer.
+(2) Amounts for 2020 include 401(k) matching contributions and disability and insurance coverage benefits for each Named Executive Officer.
 Amounts also include auto benefits for Messrs.
-Lorberbaum, and Boykin.
+Lorberbaum, Boykin, De Cock and Landau.
+With respect to Mr. Boykin, amount includes compensation he received as a consultant for the Company during 2020 prior to his appointment as Chief Financial Officer.
+With respect to Mr. Landau, amount includes \$977,000 he received during 2020 pursuant to his separation agreement with the Company dated April 30, 2020.

-(3) Represents restricted stock units earned pursuant to the Senior Executive LTIP (or in the case of Mr. Paul De Cock, the Executive Equity Incentive Plan) for performance during the three-year period ended December 31, 2017 and granted on March 5, 2018.
-The grant date fair value of the restricted stock units is equal to the number of units issued times the closing trading price of the Company's stock on the grant date (\$238.44).
-Amount for Mr. Paul De Cock also includes 7,809 restricted stock units granted upon his promotion to President - Flooring NA.
-The grant date fair value of the restricted stock units granted to Mr. Paul De Cock is equal to the number of units issued times the closing trading price of the Company's stock on the grant date (\$128.06).
+(3) Represents restricted stock units awarded pursuant to the Senior Executive LTIP for performance during the three-year period ended December 31, 2019 and granted on March 4, 2020.
+The grant date fair value of the restricted stock units is equal to the number of units issued times the closing trading price of the Company's stock on the grant date (\$123.17).